Sexual Harassment Training for Illinois Healthcare Professionals

 QUID PRO QUO

-The CEO of a hospital asks a nursing manager out for dinner to discuss work.
+The CEO of a hospital asks a nursing manager to go out for dinner to discuss work.
 At the restaurant, the CEO describes being in an unhappy marriage and suggests that the nurse might be interested in spending more time together outside work.
 The nurse responds, “No, I am not interested in that sort of relationship.”
 The CEO then suggests that the nurse might like to reconsider the offer and that it could even involve a job promotion.
 While speaking, the CEO touches the nurse’s thigh under the table.
 The nurse immediately gets up and leaves the restaurant.

 At work the following week, the nurse is called into the CEO’s office for a “meeting,” but the CEO does not discuss work business and instead tries to kiss the nurse.
 The nurse rebuffs the CEO and quickly leaves the office.
 The following day the director of nursing calls the nurse into their office and states, “I have to inform you that you’re being reassigned to a position as a floor nurse.
 Your management role is being phased out.”